SammygoodTunes/Tile-Game/README.md

 # Tile-Game

-A tile-based game with procedural-terrain generation (using the Perlin Noise algorithm).
+A tile-based game with procedural terrain generation (using the Perlin Noise algorithm).

 Currently in-development.